hack-technicolor/hack-technicolor/docs/Recovery.md

 #################################################################################################################################################################################################

 ## IMPORTANT: Warning
-This guide is based upon the devices being in the following state:
+This guide is based upon devices being in the following state:

-- TG789 - orange status light and rebooting every now and then
+- TG789vac - orange status light and rebooting every now and then
-- TG799 - orange status light on and occasional rebooting
+- TG799vac - orange status light on and occasional rebooting
-- TG800 - green power light only.
+- TG800vac - green power light only.

-<b>Before power down or reboot/rtfd you must SSH to device and run `mtd erase -r rootfs_data` (or other name of data partition) or your modem is bricked forever.</b>
+**Before power down or reboot/rtfd you must SSH to device and run `mtd erase -r rootfs_data` (or other name of data partition) or your modem is bricked forever.**

-<b>Make sure to follow the steps in order!</b>
+**Make sure to follow the steps in order!**

 #################################################################################################################################################################################################